-The children involved were boys and girls from Years 7 and 8 at Hinchley Wood and boys from the same year groups at Shrewsbury House School.
+The children involved were boys and girls from Years 5 from St Matthew's Primary School and boys from the same year group at Shrewsbury House School.

-The collaboration between the schools is ongoing, with two author visits this academic year and more in the pipeline for next year.
+The collaboration between the schools is ongoing, with more author visits in the pipeline for next year.